ElinaBoman/rps2/README.md

 #### W3Schools:
 The site was used to find information about Javascript in generel.
 Mostly to find information about for loops, if, else if and else statements.

-####  Slack comunity:
-  Big credits to the slack comunity espesially to Craig Hudson and Niclas Hugdahl who really took their time to help with bugs in the code.

 #### Last credits
 Code Institute tutorials
-Mentor Brian O'Hare
 My friend Annika Davies
 Google search